drghirlanda/alex/Docs/AlexManual.md

 The `Groups.csv` file contains information about the experimental groups you want to run.
-If all subjects undergo the same treatment, you only to specify one group and its size.
+If all subjects undergo the same treatment, you only need to specify one group and its size.
 The file in Table
-\ref{subjects}, for example, instructs alex to run a single groups of 10 subjects (groups can be numbered or named, as is most convenient to you).
-Often, however, subjects need to be divided in different treatment groups.
-Any of the fields in the `Stimuli.csv` file can be specified on a per-subject bases.
+\ref{subjects}, for example, instructs alex to run a single group of 10 subjects (groups can be numbered or named, as is most convenient to you).
+Often, however, subjects need to be divided into different treatment groups.
+Any of the fields in the `Stimuli.csv` file can be specified on per-subject bases.
 If you want to test two shades of pink, for example, you would extend the `Stimuli.csv` file in Table
 \ref{stimuli-color}.
 The special value `*` in the table indicates that the color of stimulus Pink will be looked up, for each subject, in the